 Your brand identity determines how your audience perceives you.
 As such, it plays a massive role in establishing your credibility and professionalism.
 Below we explore two core aspects of any brand’s identity:

 Your brand identity comprises many visual elements, including your logo, your website’s color palette, typography, images, etc.

 At the bare minimum, your logo is what visually represents your brand to your online audience.

 If you have an existing logo, great.
 If not, this could be an additional cost.
 Alternatively, you could create your own logo using a free graphic design tool like Canva.
-However, if you don’t have the design chops to do the job justice, consider hiring a pro.
+However, if you don’t have the design chops to do the job justice, consider hiring an experienced logo designer.

 Your Domain Name